Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 Accomplishing this milestone would mean that by 2026, 50 Million teams, composed of the most [[Enlightened]] and Ready leaders we can identify, would be distributed as follows:

+- ~50 Million Teams across The Whole
 - ~2 Million to 4 Million Teams Per Georegion
 - ~270,000 Teams Per Bioregion
+- ~50,000 Teams Per Ecoregion
+- ~5,000 Teams Per Major Population Center of 1,000,000
-- 500 Teams per Community of 100,000 Citizens
+- ~500 Teams per Locality of 100,000 Citizens
-- 50 Teams per Community of 10,000 Citizens
+- ~50 Teams per Community of 10,000 Citizens
+- ~5 Teams per Microlocality of 1,000 Citizens

 If we imagine a given physical place and time, with 10,000 Citizens, we could imagine that group determining, season by season, quarter by quarter, its most important priorities, challenges, needs, and opportunities...